fgnt/python_crashkurs/docs/include/profiling.md

 example_func()
 ```

-So now, we provide a list of intersted functions and classes to `lprun` and once we call `example_func`, we will get the profiling result for each function and each method of the classes.
+Here, we provide a list of interested functions and classes to `lprun` and once we call `example_func`, we will get the profiling result for each specified function and each method of the classes.
 Here an example output:

 ```